Rui Macher Patla Jhol Recipe

 Jump to Recipe Print Recipe

-Rui Macher Patla Jhol is a delicious Bengali fish curry known for its delicate and mildly spiced flavors.
+Rui Macher Patla Jhol is a delicious Bengali fish curry known for its mildly spiced flavors.

 In this traditional recipe, “Rui Macher” refers to the Rohu fish, a popular freshwater fish commonly used in Bengali cuisine.

-“Patla Jhol” translates to a thin curry, indicating that the gravy is not too thick or heavy.
+“Patla Jhol” means “thin curry”, indicating that the gravy is not too thick or heavy.

 Rui Macher Patla Jhol